What’s this all about, then?

 Being in front of the camera makes me nervous.
 What if I’m too scared to have my picture taken?

-Sweet Amaranth boudoir sessions are built around making you feel comfortable, safe and beautiful.
+Sweet Amaranth sessions are built around making you feel comfortable, safe and beautiful.
 That means you’re supported from the moment your shoot is scheduled:

 - You’ll receive a series of emails leading up to the shoot that let you know exactly what to expect and guide you through preparing to look your best.